mesosphere/dcos-docs-site/pages/ksphere/konvoy/latest/logging/index.md

     * No, prompt me for each one
     * Yes, overwrite all

-**NOTE:** If any visualization or dashboard did not import, the issue is most likely a field that is referenced in the visualization but not indexed.
-Please make sure that you are shipping the correct logs and that the Kibana mapping is refreshed.
+<p class="message--note"><strong>NOTE: </strong> If any visualization or dashboard did not import, the issue is most likely a field that is referenced in the visualization but not indexed.
+Please make sure that you are shipping the correct logs and that the Kibana mapping is refreshed.</p>